This page details relevant improvements to myPublications implemented during software upgrades.

 myPublications was updated to version 5.6 on 15 August 2017 and includes a major enhancement to the core output search functionality.

-- Embargo end-dates for items live in the repository are now displayed alongside the file version information on the full text tab for each outputs.
+- Open Access: we received feedback that some researchers were navigating away before completing their deposit.
+The deposit page interface has been changed to more clearly outline all of the steps needed to complete a deposit.
+The speed of the file upload mechanism has also been improved.
+Embargo end-dates for items live in the repository are now displayed alongside the file version information on the full text tab for each outputs.

-- When a record progresses from non-compliant to compliant in OA Monitor, a new 'Compliant' flag is displayed.
+- OA Monitor: when a record progresses from non-compliant to compliant in OA Monitor, a new 'Compliant' flag is displayed.
 Previously when a record became compliant the 'Non-compliant' flag just disappeared.